garrettdotdev/workmail-lambda/README.md

 - **Validation Incomplete**: Input validation needs to be robust to prevent invalid requests.
 - **Security Enhancements Needed**: Secrets and API keys should be managed with AWS Secrets Manager.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository, create a feature branch, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.